m0xpd/SubHarmonics/Hardware/README.md

 The system was designed around 'available materials' in my 'stores' - in this case, mainly CD4000-series CMOS logic devices.

-The division is achieved by a pair of CD4015 (Decade counter) and CD4051 (Analog Mux/Demux) in conventional configuration.
-The divisor is set by a PIC microcontroller, which reads a potentiometer or a CV input signal and decodes the voltage (0-5V) into one of 8 settings for the dividers.
+The divisions in each of the two channels is achieved by a pair of CD4015 (Decade counter) and CD4051 (Analog Mux/Demux) in conventional configuration.
+The divisor is set by a PIC microcontroller, which reads a potentiometer or a CV input signal and decodes the voltage (0-5V) into one-of-8 settings for the dividers.

 A further divide-by-2 stage, implemented in a CD4013 (D-type SR flip-flop) applied to the outputs of the dividers adds another octave of division
 (necessary to implement the m=2 setting on the A channel).